kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 You need to also open up `Kryptokronad.exe` and let it sync.
 Kryptokronad is your connection to the network, and needs to be open and synced whenever you want to use your wallet.

-##### Q: I've opened the wallet, and I'm getting lots of messages like "Your Kryptokronad isn't fully synced yet!"..
+##### Q: I've opened the wallet, and I'm getting lots of messages like "Your Kryptokrona isn't fully synced yet!"..

 ```
 Until you are fully synced, you won't be able to send transactions, and your balance may be missing or incorrect!